ultimaweapon/tsuki/README.md

 # Tsuki

 Tsuki is a port of Lua 5.4 to Rust.
 This is porting, not binding; which mean all code are Rust and can be using without C compiler.
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
-Note that the port was done **without** compatibility with the previous version.
+Note that this port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

 > [!IMPORTANT]
-> Tsuki does not support multi-threading and no plan to support this.
+> Tsuki does not support multi-threading and no plan to support this at the moment.

 ## Features

+- 100% Rust code.
+  - [libc](https://crates.io/crates/libc) is required at the moment.
 - Support both synchronous and asynchronous.
 - Safe and low overhead API.
 - Any error propagated to the caller via Rust `Result` instead of a long jump.
-- All values owned by Rust will exempt from GC automatically (no need to move it to Lua registry).

 ## Differences from Lua